daniel-frak/dummy4j/convenience-methods.md

 MyEnum randomEnum = dummy.random().enumValue(MyEnum.class);
 ```

-# Random value from an array of suppliers
+# Random value from an array of suppliers (since 0.4.0)

 The `random().of(...)` method returns a value from one of the given suppliers, chosen at random.